 The Secret of Breaking the Evil Inclination: From the Furnace of Desires to Divine Tranquility

-Lesson No. 60 | Thursday Night, Parashas Chukas, Eve of 4 Tammuz 5756 - General Public Lesson at the Yeshiva
+Lesson No. 60 | Thursday Night, Parashas Chukas, Eve of 4 Tammuz 5756 - General Public Class at the Yeshiva

 Splitting the Mind with Spiritual Axes

-Therefore, the first thing Rebbe Nachman says is: Start learning Torah.
+Therefore, the first thing Rebbe Nachman says is: start learning Torah.
 Everyone wants to be a tzaddik, but they want it to come easily.
-Rebbe Nachman explains (Torah 142) that even if a person comes to the tzaddik with tremendous mesiras nefesh (self-sacrifice), despite all the obstacles—he will not receive wisdom automatically.
+Rebbe Nachman explains (Lesson 142) that even if a person comes to the tzaddik with tremendous mesirus nefesh (self-sacrifice), despite all the obstacles—he will not receive wisdom automatically.
 The tzaddik will give you siyata d'shmaya (Heavenly assistance), he will ensure you have good friends and study partners, but the work of opening your mind rests upon you.

 The Torah on One Foot